hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > He brought the sentence just to suit his mouth;
 >
-> Tho' 'tis not what Lord Chesterfield would use,
+> Though it is not what Lord Chesterfield would use,
 >
-> Yet 'tis is keeping with Bob's taste and views;
+> Yet it is is keeping with Bob's taste and views;
 >
 > And well accords with what he's used to hear,
 >